hdrpknc/Reference-work/abap_tips.md

 9. F8 to go on.
 You will have to repeat previous steps in all authority-check statements reached where sy-subrc is valuated to non 0 value when it is executed

 ### Delete repository objects or change dev class $TMP
 1. SE03
 2. “Change Object Directory Entries” / Objektkatalogeinträge ändern
+> sometimes you need to try different sequences

 ### find and get notes
 1. first find the error badi-, class- or app- name